 If an author’s ability to engage the reader in conversation is the mark of a good book, Margaret Heffernan has written one.
 While reading I held imaginary discussions with Ms H. I posed questions instigated by her writing, suggested a different perspective, and asked why she let hubris off the hook so easily.
 I discussed the lack of strong identity formation in turning a blind eye.
 With excitement, I told her that just prior to receiving her copy of Willful Blindness I read Sarah’s Key.
 It is a novelized account of actual events during World War II when the French government ordered police to round up and deliver Jewish families to the Nazis.
 Officials and police knew all the while that these Jewish mothers, fathers and their children would be tortured and murdered.
 It all took place in plain view of people who chose to be willfully blind.
 What if they had instead made the choice to see?

 Heffernan points the reader to cures for blindness.
 Turning a blind eye is inherently human she claims, but leaders can institute practices, call on outsiders, and continuously increase the field of vision.
 She explores the attributes of those who choose to see - empathy and a genuine desire to see life through the eyes of the less privileged and more vulnerable.
 One of Heffernan’s characters realizes as a child that people don’t truly see his sister, who happens to have spina bifida.
 He wonders, “If they are missing her, what might I be missing when I see them?”
 He sees his own seeing and his blindness.
 See-ers seek to see more.
 They assume there is always something just outside their view and work hard to find it.

 Hope lies within the pages of Willful Blindness if you are willing to see.

-This book is on the short list of recommended reading for Germane’s clients and members of the NOW Leadership tribe.
+This book is on the short list of recommended reading for Germane Consulting’s clients and all those who wish to see more.